KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Gestures.md

 This article describes the KeyboardKit gesture engine.

-Native iOS keyboard applies a bunch of gestures to its keys.
-For instance, input keys can be pressed and released, while some actions trigger on press and some on release.

-Furthermore, the space bar can be long pressed to either move the input cursor or show a secondary menu, the backspace can be long pressed to repeat the delete operation, shift can be double tapped to enable caps lock, etc.
+Native iOS keyboards apply a bunch of gestures to their keys.
+For instance, input keys can be pressed and released, space can be long pressed to move the cursor, backspace can be long pressed to keep deleting, shift can be double tapped to enable caps lock, etc.

-So, keyboard gestures can be quite complicated.
-However, KeyboardKit handles most for you with the ``KeyboardActionHandler`` concept.
+Keyboard gestures can be quite complicated, but KeyboardKit handles most for you with the ``KeyboardActionHandler`` concept.
 It also comes with keyboard-specific gestures and view modifiers that you can easily apply to your views.